OUR TEAM

 Leadership

-An effective Board is a vital part of any successful social-purpose organisation.
-The Board provides oversight and direction to the organisation, ensuring the Foundation fulfills its mission, lives up to its values and continues to operate sustainably and financially responsibly.
-Bringing a depth of experience and a diverse range of skills from finance and management through to community development, social work, research, education and training, the Board lead and inform our innovative work in social support and supportive care programs.
+Bringing a depth of experience and a diverse range of skills from finance and management through to community development, social work, research, education and training, its members lead and inform our innovative work to improve the quality of life for people with cancer.

 Samantha Connor